 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

-There is a high risk crime throughout Niger, including in Niamey.
+There is a high prevalence of crime throughout Niger, including in Niamey.
 Foreigners are frequently targeted by criminals.
 Armed home invasions, kidnapping, carjackings and muggings occur.
 Four-wheel-drive vehicles are a particular target for thieves.
 When travelling by road, you should keep the doors locked, the windows up and valuables out of sight.

 Fraud: Commercial and internet fraud is prevalent and often originates in West African countries.
 Victims have been defrauded and those who travel to the originating country have had their lives endangered.
 Some victims have been killed.
 Criminals have been known to seek details of 'safe' bank accounts overseas in which to transfer large sums of money (as a donation or for a percentage of the amount involved).
 They may also provide fake cashier cheques for 'urgent' shipments of large quantities of goods, request sizeable fees for a fake government contract and extort money from individuals they have convinced to travel to Africa for a business opportunity.
-If you are a victim of a financial scam, we advise you to obtain legal advice and not to travel to Africa to seek restitution as there is a risk of physical assault from the perpetrators.
-Our international scams page provides more detail on these types of scams.

 Bogus internet friendship, dating and marriage schemes are operating from some African countries.
 These scams typically result from connections made through internet dating schemes or chat rooms.
 Once a virtual friendship develops, the Australian citizen may be asked by their friend or prospective marriage partner to send money to enable travel to Australia.
 In some cases the relationship is terminated with very little chance that any funds can be recovered.
 In other cases, foreigners may be lured to Africa to meet their friend or prospective marriage partner and can become victims of crime including kidnapping, assault and robbery.